Ekumen-OS/beluga/beluga_tutorial/README.md

 ## Tasks

 ## 1 Create the Workspace
-In this tutorial we are using the conventions of [ros2](https://docs.ros.org/en/humble/index.html), because that we need to create a worksapce directory.
+In this tutorial we are using the conventions of [ROS2](https://docs.ros.org/en/humble/index.html), so we need to create a workspace directory.
 Open a new terminal and create the directory:

 ```bash
 mkdir -p beluga_ws/src
 ```

 ## 2 Create the Package
-In order to follow the [ros2](https://docs.ros.org/en/humble/index.html) we are going to create a package inside the `beluga_ws/src` path.
-Therefore, let start by createing the necessary directories.
-In a terminal run the following command:
+In order to follow the [ROS2](https://docs.ros.org/en/humble/index.html) guidelines, we are going to create a package inside the `beluga_ws/src` path.
+Therefore, let's start by creating the necessary directories.
+In a terminal, run the following command:

 ```bash
 mkdir -p beluga_ws/src/beluga_tutorial/src
 ```

-`beluga_tutorial` should has a `package.xml` and a `CmakeLists.txt` in order to be able to use `colcon` for the compilation process.
-These files we are going to create them later ([for more details](#4-compiling-the-code)).
+`beluga_tutorial` should have a `package.xml` and a `CmakeLists.txt` in order to be able to use `colcon` for the compilation process.
+We will create these files later ([for more details](#4-compile-and-run-code)).

 ## 3 Write the Simulation code
 To build the simulation step by step, we'll first explain the main functionality of the code, which is assembling the particle filter, and all the necessary resources around this.
 In a second step, we'll add the necessary functionalities for visualizing the simulation ([for more details]()).